Dean Wade: 2021–22 season

 After Lauri Markkanen entered the NBA's COVID-19 health and safety protocols, Wade became the starter at the small forward position.
-On November 18, 2021, Wade logged 17 points on 7-of-13 shooting from the field and 3-of-6 from three, along with nine rebounds and a career-high five assists across a career-high 40 minutes of play in a 104–89 loss to the Golden State Warriors.
+On November 18, 2021, Wade logged 17 points on 7-of-13 shooting from the field and 3 of 6 from three, along with nine rebounds and a career-high five assists across a career-high 40 minutes of play in a 104–89 loss to the Golden State Warriors.
 On December 15, Wade posted his second career double-double with 16 points and 10 rebounds in a 124–89 win over the Houston Rockets.
 With Markkanen being sidelined due to a sprained ankle he sustained in a game against the Oklahoma City Thunder on January 22, 2022, Wade returned to the starting lineup.
 On March 28, he was ruled out for the remainder of the season after undergoing surgery on a torn meniscus in his right knee which he sustained on March 12 in a game in Chicago.

 2022–23 season

 On June 22, 2022, the Cavaliers announced they exercised their fourth-year team option on Wade, keeping him with the team for another season.
-On September 26, Wade signed a multi-year contract extension with the team.
-On October 30, 2022, Wade scored a career high of 22 points shooting 6-of-8 from three versus the New York Knicks.
-That night, Wade, Kevin Love, and Donovan Mitchell set the NBA record for most three-pointers made by three different teammates in a single game, scoring a total of 22 threes.
+On September 26, Wade signed a three-year, $18.5 million contract extension with the team.
+On October 30, 2022, Wade scored a career high of 22 points shooting 6 of 8 from three versus the New York Knicks.
+That night, Wade, Kevin Love and Donovan Mitchell set the NBA record for most three-pointers made by three different teammates in a single game, scoring a total of 22 threes.